This post may contain affiliate links. Read the full disclosure

 This simple ANZAC biscuit recipe is great to make with kids while sharing with them some of Australia’s history.
 Made with golden syrup and oats, they are a sweet tradition for ANZAC Day and throughout the year.

 The crisp meringue crust topped with cream and fresh fruit or chocolate flakes is a tradition all Australians love.
-This simple 4 ingredient pavlova recipe is hard to fail so give it a go for your next family dessert!
+This simple 4 ingredient pavlova recipe, using egg whites, is hard to fail so give it a go for your next family dessert!
+You will especially see pavlova as a popular sweet dessert on hot summer days following outdoor BBQs.

 DESSERT RECIPES FROM EUROPE